-3.7.32 Hornsea Three may construct up to three offshore accommodation platforms to allow operations staff to be housed at the wind farm site for a number of weeks at a time, and to allow spares and tools to be stored at the wind farm site.
+operations staff to be housed at the wind farm site for a number of weeks at a time, and to allow spares and tools to be stored at the wind farm site.
 This aims to reduce trips to the wind farm and time spent in transit, in order to decrease down time for faults and repairs.
 The offshore accommodation platforms would be accessed by vessel and/or helicopter, and may have associated captive vessels to access the turbines and substations.
 The offshore accommodation platforms may also be co-sited with offshore substations, including bridge access between the two platforms.
 The offshore accommodation platforms would use the same substructure and foundation concepts as the turbines and offshore substations.
-An example of an offshore accommodation platform can be seen in Figure 3.8.
+An below.
+The foundation types will be similar to those proposed for the offshore wind turbines and the substations.
+Hornsea Three requires flexibility in location and foundation choice to ensure that anticipated changes in available technology and project economics can be

-Figure 3.8 Offshore accommodation platform (right) at the Horns Rev 2 offshore wind farm, sited next to an offshore substation (left).
+Offshore accommodation platform (right) at the Horns Rev 2 offshore wind farm, sited next to an offshore substation (left)\.